FStarLang/fstarlang.github.io/_posts/2016-09-30-introducing-kremlin.markdown

 categories: general
 author: Jonathan Protzenko
 ---

+The work we do these days on F\* is often in service of [Project Everest](https://project-everest.github.io/).
+The goal of Everest is to verify _and_ deploy a drop-in replacement for the HTTPS stack, the protocol using which you are probably reading this page, securely (hopefully).
+So far, we've been focusing most of our efforts in Everest on [TLS](https://tlswg.github.io/tls13-spec/), the protocol at the heart of HTTPS.

-Most of you are familiar with the Everest expedition already; I'm stuck in the Eurostar back from our week-long meeting in Cambridge, UK, so it feels like a good time to write down some thoughts about KreMLin, the new project that several of us have been working on over the summer, at MSR and INRIA.
+Right now, I'm stuck in the
+Eurostar back from our week-long meeting in Cambridge, UK, so it feels like a good time to write down some thoughts about KreMLin, a new compiler backend that we're using in Everest, that several of us have been working on over the summer, at MSR and INRIA.

-As a reminder, Everest set out to verify _and_ deploy a TLS 1.3 implementation.
+As a reminder, Everest sets out to verify _and_ deploy secure cryptographic protocols, starting with TLS 1.3.
 **Deploy** is the salient part: in order to see people adopt our code, we not only need to write and prove our TLS library, but also to